handpoint/ecommdoc/hostedpaymentfields/credentialsonfile.md

 ### RTUS (Recurring Transaction Update Service) Enquiries Resources

-The `RtusEnquiries` resource contains information about payment cards that should be submitted on behalf of a Merchant in the next Recurring Transaction Update Service enquiry.
+The `RtusEnquiries` (Recurring Transaction Update Service Enquiries) resource contains information about payment cards that should be submitted on behalf of a Merchant in the next Recurring Transaction Update Service enquiry.
 This service will query the card scheme for changes in the card number and expiry date and if any recurring transactions should be stopped on the card.

 Wallet stored Cards can automatically be included in the next RTUS enquiry by setting their `rtusEnabled` property, they will not be shown in the RtusEnquiries resource.
 Likewise Wallet Cards stored used as payment for subscriptions will automatically be included.